 Item description policy overview

-You aren't permitted to host item descriptions or terms of sale outside eBay – these must be hosted within the listing.
+You aren't permitted to host item descriptions or terms of sale outside eBay – these must be hosted within the listing or product.
 The item description or terms of sale also can't be in an image that is hosted outside of eBay.

 What are the guidelines?Allowed